The band chugs up breakthroughs after more than a decade of grooving with metal.

 From there, they were able to be in the spotlight as one of the semi-finalists in one of the biggest band competitions in the country.

 Vie also shares that they could play with known rock bands in the country.
 Acts they now refer to as “kuyas.”

 “They started lining us up for Brgy.
 Tibay gigs,” adds Caluag.

 Their constraints have garnered experiences giving birth to a full-length self-titled album.
 As of the moment, they are under the management called Numinous.

 Their journey has led them to this, paving the way for them to showcase their talents more as friends who started with humble beginnings.
 They continue to strive for supremacy, making their dreams become a reality.

-Photos Aram Lascano
+Words and Photos Aram Lascano